Opinion | Ketanji Brown Jackson faces an epic fight

 To anyone willing to listen, Jackson will undoubtedly have persuasive responses, especially given that there is nothing more foundational in our criminal justice system than the principle that every accused person deserves a vigorous defense.
 She might also note that there might be no better place from which to understand the strengths and weaknesses of that system than from its bottom, where indigent defendants learn at every turn how much the process is stacked against them.

-Yet that will not deter the accusations that Brown is responsible for crime and someone whom “regular” Americans should fear.
+Yet that will not deter the accusations that Jackson is responsible for crime and someone whom “regular” Americans should fear.
 When you hear that ugly rhetoric, recall that four of the six conservative justices — John G. Roberts Jr., Neil M. Gorsuch, Brett M. Kavanaugh and Amy Coney Barrett — worked for white-shoe corporate law firms for at least part of their careers.
 You didn’t hear much about whether that might have skewed their beliefs about the law, because that just isn’t something members of the Senate find suspect.

 The truth is that while Republicans will try to make people think Jackson will usher in a lawless nightmare of violence and depredation, most of what she’ll be dealing with in her first few years on the court (and maybe much more) is the conservative legal agenda.
 The conservative supermajority decides what cases the court takes, and then how it will rule.
 Hers will be a minority voice on a court eager to dismantle voting rights, expand privileges for Christian conservatives, strike down restrictions on gun proliferation, restrict women’s reproductive rights and limit the ability of government to solve problems.